18 Branding Ideas to Bring Your Logo to Life

 When looking at branding ideas for clothing, consider logo placement, sizing, and the material (and color) you’re printing on to make sure your gear looks amazing.

-Where to get clothing printed:
+Where to get branded clothing:

-6. Make custom stickers or labels.
+6. Make custom stickers or labels

 Available in circle, square, or die-cut (custom) shapes, stickers can be handed out at events or stuck on laptops, notebooks, and more for portable branding.